 The Ngumba of Equatorial Guinea

-The Ngumba of Equatorial Guinea, numbering approximately 29,000 people, are Unengaged and Unreached.
-They are an indigenous community of Equatorial Guinea and can also be known as Mabea, Mvumbo, Mgoumba, Mabi, Magbea, Ngoumba, Bujeba.
-They are an Indigenous people, in the Bantu, Northwest people cluster of the Sub-Saharan African affinity bloc.
-Their primary religion is Christianity - Protestantism.
+The Ngumba of Equatorial Guinea, numbering approximately 29,500 people, are Unengaged and Unreached.
+They are described as an indigenous community of Equatorial Guinea They are an Indigenous people, with Ngumba as their ethnic/kinship group and are in the Bantu, Northwest people cluster of the Sub-Saharan African Peoples.
+Their primary religion is Protestantism.
 They primarily speak Kwasio.

 Fast Facts: